Lee Schipper: Legacy

 John Holdren, later to become Science Advisor to President Barack Obama, was the first person to hire Schipper as an energy specialist, at Berkeley in the early 1970s.
 He said ‘‘Lee was one of the first people to point out that people don’t want to consume energy, but they want to consume energy services, like transportation, comfortable rooms, cold beer and so forth.
 And that there was an enormous variation in the amount of energy needed to perform those services.’’

-Mark Levine, who was Schipper’s superviser for most his career at LBNL, said: "Lee was the founding father of a school of energy analysts, a tradition carried on with vigor in the Energy Analysis Department at LBNL....
+Mark Levine, who was Schipper’s supervisor for most his career at LBNL, said: "Lee was the founding father of a school of energy analysts, a tradition carried on with vigor in the Energy Analysis Department at LBNL....
 The work he did has been carried on here.
 He created an important tradition of understanding energy by studying it from the bottom up, which means by end user."
 Schipper broke new ground by analyzing energy data sector by sector and end-use by end-use in various countries and comparing them.
 He demonstrated that energy intensity did not correlate with GDP in any simple way and was able to show why.